A review of Gaussian Markov models for conditional independence: Undirected and acyclic directed Markov model classes

-The core of Markov models is the relationship between induced independence relations, which we will denote as $\firel{I}{\cdot}$ with the argument being the inducing element.
+The core of Markov model { classes} is the relationship between induced independence relations, which we will denote as $\firel{I}{\cdot}$ with the argument being the inducing element.
 Specifically, if $\graph{G}$ is an undirected (acyclic directed) graph, an undirected (directed) \textit{Markov model} is defined as

 where the random vectors $\vrand$ are defined over the same probability space and $\pdist{\vrand}$ denotes their distribution.
-These models are non-empty \citep{geiger1990b,geiger1993}; that is, for any undirected or acyclic directed graph, we can always find a probability distribution whose independence model contains the one generated by the graph.
+These { classes} are non-empty \citep{geiger1990b,geiger1993}; that is, for any undirected or acyclic directed graph, we can always find a probability distribution whose independence model contains the one generated by the graph.

+{ Graphoids can be generalised to what are known as \textit{separoids} \citep{dawid2001}, which are algebraic structures usually appearing whenever a notion of `irrelevance' is being mathematically treated \citep[see, e.g.][\S1.1.3]{studeny2018}.
+Further research on these axiom systems from an abstract point of view could shed more light {on} how the apparently different mathematical contexts {in which} such structures arise are related, and also provide an explicit bridge between them and the recently defined \textit{independence logic} \citep{graedel2013}, closely related.}